Skip to Content

 Olaf’s Holiday Tradition Expedition Scavenger Hunt replaces previous years’ Chip & Dale’s Christmas Tree Spree as the holiday scavenger hunt at Epcot.

-Watch the World Showcase holiday performers
+Watch the World Showcase holiday performers & storytellers

 Explore holiday customs throughout the World Showcase, where holiday storytellers, musicians, and performers will put on special shows about their winter holiday traditions.

-Check out these can’t-miss performances:
+Check out these can’t-miss performances and holiday storytellers:

 Eat your way around the holiday kitchens